sufnlower/upcheck/README.md

                         Ports like nmap takes them.
 Defaults to 80,443,22,445,88.
   -s, --showmisses      Use if you want to see hosts where nothing suggesting up
                         was detected.
+  -sT, --useconnectscan
+  			Use a connect scan, good for SOCKS proxy
 ```